Life Insurance with HIV/AIDS.

 Now at this point…

-It’s probably a good idea to remind folks that while we here at IBUSA may seem like we know a lot about a particular medical condition, we are by no means medical professionals!
+It’s probably a good idea to remind folks that while we here at IBUSA may seem to know a lot about a particular medical condition, we are by no means medical professionals!

-If you feel like you may need medical assistance or you find yourself trying to “self-diagnosis” yourself by using some of the information that you find on our website, please do yourself a favor and good seek out REAL medical advice.
+If you feel you may need medical assistance or you find yourself trying to “self-diagnosis” yourself by using some of the information you find on our website, please do yourself a favor and seek out REAL medical advice.

 As for those…